 Preparing for an appointment

-If you have signs or symptoms of aplastic anemia, start by making an appointment with your family doctor or a general practitioner.
-If your doctor suspects aplastic anemia, you'll likely be referred to a doctor who specializes in treating blood disorders (hematologist).
-If aplastic anemia comes on suddenly, you may begin treatment in the emergency room.
+Start by making an appointment with your primary care doctor.
+He or she might then refer you to a doctor who specializes in treating blood disorders (hematologist).
+If aplastic anemia comes on suddenly, your treatment might begin in the emergency room.

 What you can do

-- Write down key personal information, including any recent life changes, such as a new job, particularly one that exposes you to chemicals.
+- Key personal information, including any recent life changes, such as a new job, particularly one that exposes you to chemicals

 - What's the most likely cause of my symptoms?